 One of the first things you may notice after upgrading to larger rims is a change in ride quality.
 Larger rims generally require lower-profile tires, which have shorter sidewalls.
 While this can improve handling and cornering by reducing sidewall flex, it can also result in a stiffer ride.

-Low-profile tires absorb less shock from bumps and potholes, meaning you’ll feel more of the road beneath you.
+Low-profile tires absorb less shock from bumps and potholes, meaning you’ll feel off the road beneath you.
 For example, upgrading to 22×12 rims with low-profile tires may enhance handling in smooth, even conditions but could make the ride less comfortable on rough or uneven roads.

 In general, the larger the rim size, the stiffer the ride.
 While this may not be a concern for drivers focused on performance, it’s something to consider if you prioritize comfort in daily driving.